bazelbuild/continuous-integration/docs/jobs.md

 * `benchmark`: job running continously to produce benchmarks of Bazel published at [perf.bazel.build](https://perf.bazel.build).
-* `maintenance/push-benchmark`: job running after `benchmark` to publish the performance test to the website.
 * `maintenance/install-bazel`: job that install Bazel release on all the slaves.
 * `maintenance/gerrit-verifier`: job to detect pending reviews on Gerrit that need validation (that have been marked as `Presubmit-Ready`).